MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IX-Agricultural-Marketing-Service-Marketing-Agreements-Orders-Fruits-Vegetables-Nuts-Department-Agriculture/part-948-Irish-Potatoes-Grown-Colorado/subpart-B-Administrative-Requirements/subjectgroup-ECFR6885ade097c4a4a-Safeguards/section-948.126.md

 ##### § 948.126 General cull regulation. #####

-(a) No handler shall handle potatoes grown in the State of Colorado which do not meet the requirements of U.S. No. 2 or better grade, or are less than3/4-inch in diameter.
+(a) No handler shall handle potatoes grown in the State of Colorado which do not meet the requirements of U.S. No. 2 or better grade, or are less than 3/4-inch in diameter.

 (b) This General Cull Regulation shall remain in effect until suspended or modified pursuant to § 948.20(a)(2).